 Before having a baby based on my observations things seemed easy.
 Once you have a baby in a stroller you can pass security and gate-check it as I saw many parents doing it.
-However, as soon as I had to travel with a stroller I discovered that things weren’t always as easy as just bring your stroller to the gate…
+However, as soon as I had to travel with a stroller I discovered that things weren’t always as easy as just bringing your stroller to the gate…

 My main stroller was damaged by the airline before I even had a baby.
 As ridiculous as it sounds.
 In fact, after getting a travel stroller we only flew our main stroller 4 times and 50% of the time it was broken.

 How Our Stroller Got Damaged by the Airline